rbe549/rbe549.github.io/project2afall2023aerial.md

 <a name='testset'></a>
 ## 5. Notes About Test Set
 A test set will be released 24 hours before the deadline.
-You can download the test set from <b>here</b>.
+You can download the test set from <a href="https://drive.google.com/file/d/1TaAmSDYPab69xQ3cQu9Dm82C-P3_nXol/view?usp=drive_link">here</a>.
 Your report MUST include the output from both the train and test sets.
-This will include the maps and the start and goal locations.
+This will include the maps and the start and goal locations as $$(X,Y,Z)$$ tuple (you can manually feed these inputs and do not need to write a parsing function).

 <a name='sub'></a>